-TheDeputy Principal has the responsibility along with the Principal for the development and implementation of policy.
+The Deputy Principal and Assistant Principal have the responsibility along with the Principal for the development and implementation of policy.

 (b) Timeframe.
 This revised plan will be implemented in Scoil Chroí Ró Naofa as and from September 2016.
 This plan will be subject to on-going review.